Umuzi-org/ACN-syllabus/README.md

 pipenv shell
 ```

-You should now be all set to run the linter;
+You should now be all set to run the linter
 ```
 python lint.py
 ```